MSUSAzureAccelerators/Smart-Spaces-Sustainability-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

-# Smart Spaces Sustainability Solution Accelerator
+# Smart Spaces Sustainability Accelerator

-## About this Solution Accelerator
+## About this accelerator

 Facilities managers are under more pressure than ever to respond quickly and with greater precision to fluctuating demands on their HVAC systems.
 Energy costs are continuing to rise, flexible and hybrid work models are changing the way space is used, and new technologies like Internet of Things sensors are creating more opportunities to track and optimize energy use in real time.

-The Smart Spaces Solution Accelerator helps facilities managers optimize HVAC systems quickly and proactively for efficient and cost-effective energy use.
+The Smart Spaces Accelerator helps facilities managers optimize HVAC systems quickly and proactively for efficient and cost-effective energy use.
 It integrates your building management system (BMS) with external weather data and uses predictive modeling to deliver real-time reports and actionable insights to a visual dashboard in desktop and mobile applications.

 ### Challenges